nikeedev/calculator.js/README.md

 # Calculator.js
 Calculator made with JavaScript!

-Start up HTML file(index.html), and use it!
+Start up HTML file(index.html), and use it.

+There are many methods there!